ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

-Prerequirements:
+# PixelPerfectEngine Extendible Map Format

+## Prerequirements

 * Knowledge of SDLang (https://sdlang.org/)
 * Basic knowledge of the engine architecture

 This document is not finished, although I plan to minimize changes that would break a lot of things.

-Currently the only change since its initial version is adding a constraint to tile IDs per layer, to avoid problems with ID collisions.
+Currently the only changes since its initial version are:
+* adding a constraint to tile IDs per layer, to avoid problems with ID collisions.
+(1)
+* polyline objects.
+(2)
+* shared tile sources.
+(2)
+* compression.
+(2)

-Extension: `.XMF` (Extendible Map Format)
+Extensions: `.XMF` (Extendible Map Format) or `.ZMF` (Compressed Extendible Map format)

-Naming conventions:
+## Naming conventions

 * PascalCase for tags and namespaces.
 * camelCase for attributes.
 * Use of namespaces in attributes should be avoided.

-Conventions with value vs. attribute usage:
+## Conventions with value vs. attribute usage

 * Values are used for mandatory values.
 * Attributes are used for optional values.

+## Compression

+NOTE: DataPak can compress multiple files together.
+In that case, uncompressed files should be used since multiple compression has diminishing returns, often resulting in bigger filesizes and slower access.

+The first four bytes are compression algorithm identifiers. `ZLIB` are used for ZLib, and `ZSTD` are used for Zstandard.
+The rest is the compressed SDLang data.

 # Metadata